cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/document-reference.md

 ## Overview

 The DocumentReference resource is used to reference a clinical document for a patient within the health system.
-This resource supports reading Continuity of Care Documents (CCD), returning a list of clinical documents, and a reference to retrieve a document as a pdf.
+This resource supports reading Continuity of Care Documents (CCD), returning a list of clinical documents, and a reference to retrieve a document as a PDF.
 Additionally, this resource supports writing an unstructured document.
 References to implicitRules, relatesTo, and modifierExtensions are NOT supported and will fail a create request.

 For fields supported on write, see the [create](#create) section.